SlenderStone/MessageHandler.Documentation/snippets/missing.md

-Looks like there is no content for documentation snippet with key {0}, feel free to open an issue on [github](https://github.com/MessageHandler/MessageHandler.Documentation/issues) or even [contribute yourself]({1}) if you're up for it.
+No content for documentation snippet with key {0} available, feel free to open an issue on [github](https://github.com/MessageHandler/MessageHandler.Documentation/issues) to prioritize it's creation or even [contribute yourself]({1}) if you're up for it.